 Despite being known as a “flying trackchaser” I drive long distances to the tracks as well.
 I will rent about 50 cars each year.
 I’ll drive anywhere from 24,000-40,000 miles every year.
 That’s 2-3 times the miles I put on my personal car.

 By the way, even if the tracks I visit were much closer to me than they are I would still rent cars rather than wear out my own.
 My fellow competitors seem to have no real idea of the “hidden” expenses associated with using their own cars to trackchase.
 I’m talking about depreciation mainly.
-Additionally the maintenance expense increase of driving your own car is a strong deterrent to the financially astute trackchaser.
+The additional maintenance expense that comes with wearing out your car driving to racetracks is a strong deterrent to the financially astute trackchaser.

 I have never had much luck securing a gasoline sponsorship.
 However, if any of my readers want to jump in and help I’ve got room for you in my sponsorship portfolio!